‘Horrific scene’: Body found near Salvation Army donation bin in Worcester

 “At the Salvation Army.
 Of all places to dump a body.
 It’s pretty bad,” he said.

-The area has since been roped off with crime scene tape.
+The area has since been roped off with yellow crime tape.
 Detectives could be seen climbing through several bins as they scoured the area for evidence.

 Police have not commented on the nature of the victim’s death and it’s not yet clear if natural causes or foul play is to blame.